xiBread/oscarlv.com/content/poetry/alone.md

 # Alone

-I used to be scared to be myself.
+I used to be scared to be by myself.

 I'd sink deeper and deeper
 Into my own fabric of reality,